NHS Carbon Reduction Plans: Everything your small business needs to know

 - Carbon reduction plans

-The NHS Net Zero Roadmap
+The NHS Net Zero Supplier Roadmap

 Since April 2024, any business bidding for new NHS procurement contracts has had to provide a Carbon Reduction Plan (CRP) covering: